“What treats are you using?”

-When the food doesn’t have to be shelf stable, I go for DIY training bits made with lean top round steak.
+When the food doesn’t have to be shelf stable, I go for DIY training bits made with lean top round or eye of round steak.
 Bought on sale, of course.
 In northeast Georgia, Ingles Markets periodically offers top round (also called “London broil”) at $2.98/lb. as of October 2017.
 Here is the easy recipe:

 Preheat oven to 300 degrees Fahrenheit.

 Cut steak into strips one inch or so wide.